 Houses are the perfect winter hideaway for bats.
 Inside, they receive protection from the cold and predators as they hibernate for the season.
 However, just because bats feel cozy and comfortable in your attic or basement, doesn’t mean you have to just deal with it and let an infestation happen.
+If you find signs, it's a must that you get rid of bats in the attic.

 In order to get and keep bats from setting up shop in your home as the temperature plummets, learn more about these wild, winged creatures.
 We’ve compiled some information below on bat characteristics and tips for keeping them out: